Effective May 25, 2018

 As part of the operation of The Acton Institute's main web site, acton.org, and other Acton sites, we gather certain types of information from users.
 Since your privacy is important to us, we would like to explain the types of information we gather, what we do with said information, and how to correct or change the information.

-The Acton Institute does not sell your information.
+The Acton Institute does not sell or share your information whether collected online or offline.

 Information You Provide: We collect two main types of information from users and donors: information voluntarily provided when you register for email updates, newsletters, and events, or make a donation.
 This may include but is not limited to personal data such as name, zip code, email address, mailing address, and demographic information.
 The second type of data collected is anonymized, aggregated data such as information about traffic patterns on acton.org (for example, how many users visit acton.org on a daily basis).